 - Yard trash

-Remember to never dump hazarous waste into drain pipes or sewers.
+Remember to never dump hazardous waste into drain pipes or sewers.
 Keep waste separate and in the original container if at all possible.
-There are open burning laws in the county that must be followed.
+There are open burning laws in the country that must be followed.
 Residents are allowed to burn leaves, tree branches, and yard trimmings.
 Logs over 6 inches in diameter or tree stumps cannot be burned.
 Open burning is only allowed in cities that do not have residential trash services.
 The hours residents are allowed to burn are between 8am and 6pm.
 And make sure the burning is not bothering your neighbors.
 Use some common sense.

 Winston-Salem Recy#cling Rules and Regulations